MicrosoftDocs/azure-devops-docs/docs/user-guide/capture-browser-trace.md

    [Screenshot placeholder]

-11. (Optional) Uncheck the “Allow to generate HAR with sensitive data” box when you're done.
+11. (Optional) Uncheck the "Allow to generate HAR with sensitive data" box when you're done.

 ## Next steps